bta30/json_tracer/README.md

 in JSON

 ## Dependencies
-This requires an AMD64 machine running Linux with core utilities installed.
+This requires an AMD64 machine running Linux with core utilities, g++, git, make and cmake.
-Further dependencies are fetched automatically when building the client.

 ## How to use
 To build the client, run `./build.sh` in the root directory of this repository.